-The Power Primer 2.0 is a fully comprehensive strength, muscle building and fat loss program with a focus on real life performance and athletic, functional strength.
+Power Primer 2.0 is a fully comprehensive strength, muscle building, and fat loss program with a focus on real-life performance and athletic, functional strength.

 It targets these different aspects of fitness in 3 different phases, making this program a 3-plans-into-1 blueprint that can be continued for life as needed.

-The conclude, it is a very flexible and fully comprehensive fitness program that focuses on all aspects of performance and training, leading to a better physique with lean muscle and low body fat and improved, functional strength not just on the barbell but in all sports and in daily life.
+To conclude, Power Primer is a very flexible and fully comprehensive fitness program that focuses on all aspects of performance and training, leading to a better physique with lean muscle and low body fat and improved, functional strength not just on the barbell but in all sports and in daily life.